astergu/AI-Catchup/ML-Courses/NTU-Hung-yi-Lee/ML2022-Spring/HW02/README.md

-# Framewise Phoneme Classification on the LibriSpeech Dataset
+# Homework 2: Framewise Phoneme Classification on the LibriSpeech Dataset

 ## Data